 Whether it’s with insightful coffee table books or games sets, the way a coffee table is styled actually says a lot about the man.
 Fill yours with handsome bachelor pad accessories for a polished look.

 “A carefully curated coffee table is often the focal point of a room, and naturally becomes a talking point.
 We see a coffee table as an opportunity to showcase a person’s own style, telling a story about their life and their favourite things, designs and places.” – AH

-From quilting to accent stitching, herringbone to pinstripe, studding to buttoning, sartorial techniques and patterns are a key feature of a gentlemanly space.
+From quilting to accent stitching, herringbone to pinstripe, studding to buttoning, sartorial techniques and patterns are a key feature of bachelor pad decor.

 “There has long been a crossover in techniques used in the fashion industry and interior design.
 We weave different sartorial elements throughout our projects, from intricate embroidery through to beautifully tailored pleating.
 Pinstripe wallpaper always provides an understated yet impactful nod to the stripe of a traditional gentleman’s suit.” – AH